 Both you and your customers hope you do the right thing for moving a project forward.
 However, the views on what exactly that right thing is might be different on both sides.
 In the worst case scenario, mismatched expectations get your client frustrated.
 And you don't want that to happen, do you?
-In order to eliminate such risk and make sure you and your clients are on the same page, it makes sense to actively involve them in the projects from the very start.
+In order to eliminate such risk and make sure you and your clients are on the same page, it makes sense to actively involve them in the projects from the very start, using client communication tools to ensure a smooth lifecycle.

 Meredith's ideas make a neat step-by-step guide that will be helpful for a business of any kind: